 Other, more recent research has generally reinforced the finding that minorities residing in urban areas do not suffer a significant earnings penalty.
 Cao (2010) using geographic data, observed that the urban-rural income disparities in Xinjiang were primarily driven by the concentration of minorities in poor areas, implying that minority income is determined, at least in part, by geography.
 Using an econometric approach with data collected from the CHIP surveys, Hasmath and Ho (forthcoming) did not find a statistically significant relationship between minority status and income in urban areas.
 Shi and Sai (2013) concluded, through their study of the Hui and Han in Ningxia, that Hui earned the same or perhaps even slightly more than the Han once controlling for geography.

-Contrary to these authors, Maurer-Fazio et al. (2007) found that male minority participation in the labour force was equal between working age male minorities and male Han, but substantially lower among minority women as compared to Han women.
-Moreover, the authors found significant evidence of discrimination against certain ethnic groups (although not among others) in the job market.
+While not directly contradicting these authors, Maurer-Fazio et al. (2007) found that male minority participation in the labour force was equal between working age male minorities and male Han, but substantially lower among minority women as compared to Han women.
+Moreover, in another study, Maurer-Fazio (2012) found significant evidence of discrimination against certain ethnic groups (although not among others) in in job-board posting responses, suggesting that discrimination, if it does exist, may be at a more granular level than simple minority vs. majority distinctions.

-More qualitative research on minorities in urban areas report that minorities still face ongoing access barriers and discrimination issues in the job market.
+Additionally, more qualitative research on minorities in urban areas report that minorities still face ongoing access barriers and discrimination issues in the job market.
 Bian (2002a) found that social networks plays an important role in job search success, and that minorities typically lack key connections to obtain highly sought after jobs.
 Zang (2008)’s analysis of state-sector workers found a significant penalty for Hui minorities in Lanzhou in obtaining coveted public sector jobs.
 Huang (2008)’s research echoes Bian (2002a)’s finding on the importance of social networks.
 Hasmath (2011) has found, via interviews that minorities tend to self-select into poorer jobs in large urban areas, particularly minorities that Han employers view as “troublesome” due to expected and perceived discrimination by employers.
 Overall, the qualitative literature on minority earnings differs substantially in its conclusions relative to the wide-scope econometric work.

 In sum, existing literature on rural minorities find that they are generally poorer than rural Han residents, although the extent to which this is a result of geographic clustering in areas of extreme poverty is debatable.
 The literature on minorities in urban areas generally did not find that minorities are specifically at an earnings disadvantage relative to Han residents (and in fact may have some type of earnings premium).
 However, few of these studies rigorously incorporated demographic data to estimate whether ethnicity is masking age, experience, or educational differences that have, in other contexts, found to determine salary levels.
 Moreover, anecdotal and interview work has found that minorities have perceived discrimination in the job market and employers have expressed wariness about hiring minority workers.
-Thus, a puzzle has emerged as to why qualitative work is at odds quantitative work?
+Thus, a puzzle has emerged as to why qualitative and non-wage research is at odds quantitative work?
 Much research remains to be done to identify the specific factors that explain how and why urban minorities achieve the observed equal earnings as compared to Han workers.
 The next section outlines some hypotheses as to why these discrepancies exist and examines some of the implications of the proposed explanations.

 Theory Building